 When building a video transcoding pipeline, the choice between AWS MediaConvert and self-hosted FFmpeg is one of the first big decisions you'll face.
 Both are powerful — but their cost structures are completely different.
 At low volumes, managed services are easier and cheaper.
 Beyond a certain threshold, self-hosting wins decisively.

-This article uses real numbers to calculate the break-even point and gives you a clear framework for choosing between the two.
+This article uses real numbers — pulled from the AWS MediaConvert pricing page and actual VPS provider rates — to calculate that break-even point and give you a clear framework for choosing between the two.

 Two Approaches